-MA TROGGIAN is a native Brazilian based in NYC whose artistic identity revolves around acting, writing, and creating music.
+MA TROGGIAN is a native Brazilian based in New York City whose artistic identity revolves around acting, writing, and creating music.

 She was considered for Best Actress at Brazil's biggest film festival, Gramado Film Festival, for her role in O Jardim Dos Amores de Woody Allen by Gustavo Spolidoro, and is the co-founder of Evoé, an award-winning THEATER collective dedicated to promoting Brazilian culture abroad.

 In 2017, Ma had her playwright debut with Norma Jeane Was A Brunette, a play she wrote and starred in.
-Most recently, she finished writing her first feature, Foreign, which won the award for best screenplay at the 2020 LGBT Toronto Film Festival and got to the final round of consideration for the 2022 Sundance Development Track. foreign IS CURRENTLY under DEVELOPMENT.
+Most recently, she finished writing her first feature Foreign, winner of Best Screenplay at the 2020 LGBTQ+ Toronto Film Festival, and a second-rounder at the 2022 Sundance Development Track.
+Foreign IS under DEVELOPMENT.

-Ma also achieved some success with HER short FILM script gLória: FINALIST AT 2022 WAVE GRANT.
+Ma also achieved some success with HER short scripts GLÓRIA, FINALIST AT 2022 WAVE GRANT, and The Love of Jupiter, winner of the 2022 PANO Microgrants.

-As A musician, She worked as the DJ and promoter of Lez Girls Party, a monthly event created to support the LGBTQ+ community in her hometown.
-In New York, SHE focused on creating her own music and released the singles Black Money and I Want Ur Luv, produced by Grammy award-winning producer Bob Brockmann.
+As a musician, she worked as the DJ and promoter of Lez Girls Party, a monthly event created in 2010 to CELEBRATE the lesbian community in her hometown.
+In New York, Ma focused on making new music and released four singles, including Black Money and I Want Ur Luv, produced by Grammy award-winning producer Bob Brockmann.

 MAKE SURE TO FOLLOW HER ON INSTAGRAM, SUBSCRIBE TO HER OFFICIAL YOUTUBE CHANNEL, AND ADD HER MUSIC TO YOUR STREAMING PLATFORM BY CLICKING ON THE ICONS BELOW: